mdecrevoisier/Microsoft-eventlog-mindmap/README.md

 This map provides an overview of the different data sources provided by Exchange Server.
 ![](/exchange-server-map/exchange-server-map.png)

-# Exchange email forwarding hunting
+# Exchange email rule hunting
-This map provides an overview of the different hunting capacities regarding Exchange email forwarding rules abused by attackers in BEC attacks.
+This map provides an overview of the different hunting capacities regarding Exchange email compromise rules abused in BEC attacks.
 ![](/exchange-email-compromise-map/exchange-email-compromise.png)